thosgood/qubit.guide/README.md

 - pdf output
 - switch to katex
 - some sort of CSS customisation for the gitbook output
+  + especially font... use the fonts from tufte?

 # Useful links